 I was browsing the Gemological Institute of America’s blog when I came upon a post about fluorescent diamonds.
 My first gem I had that glows under UV light is Hyalite which gets its glow from trace amounts of uranium.
 Many minerals glow different colors in UV light, but I didn’t know that diamonds did.
 Now I do and GIA breaks down some myths around these glowing diamonds.

-One myth is that they only glow blue, but the can fluresce in a myraid of colors.
+One myth is that they only glow blue, but the can fluoresce in a myriad of colors.
 Orange, yellow, red, white and green.
-Atomac structure is key to this phenomenon yet blue is the most common color of diamond fluorescence
+Atomic structure is key to this phenomenon yet blue is the most common color of diamond fluorescence.

 I got inspired by the blog post to try it on one of my jewelry pieces that is currently for sale in my online store.
 The piece is a Moldavite (bottom) and raw white diamond (top) that I wrapped in Sterling Silver that is starting to tarnish.